Consumer Electronics Show (CES)

 Voice Control is still Missing the Mark

-The biggest challenge with the built-in voice recognition doesn’t recognize or misinterprets commands.
+The biggest challenge with built-in voice recognition doesn’t recognize or misinterprets commands.
 Deploying hybrid solutions is one of the solutions for Harman.

 How does Harman make this intuitive?